gctools-outilsgc/gccollab-e2e-tests/README.md

 Features are in haibun/.

-Take a look at scripts in package.json for more test options.
+Take a look at scripts in package.json and azure-pipelines.yml for more test options.